$1,413 Movers From Kansas to Mississippi

 - Moving Permits: Mississippi does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.

 - Change of Address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forward to Mississippi.
+You can set an official move date on the form so that all your mail will get properly forwarded to Mississippi.
 Get started here.

-- Mover's Insurance: Every state has their own requirements when it comes to insurance.
+- Mover's Insurance: Interstate moving companies are required under federal law to provide basic insurance — also called “released value protection” — free of charge to all moving customers.
 Released Value Protection is the cost-free choice provided by movers, but it offers minimal coverage.
 Movers are only responsible for up to 60 cents per pound per article.
 For comprehensive coverage of your items, consider exploring alternative options with your chosen moving company or a third-party insurance provider.

 - Moving Checklist: Peace of mind is priceless.
 Our moving checklist will help you know you’ve got everything covered.